buqhek/power_outages_analysis/README.md

  height="600"
  frameborder="0"
  ></iframe>
+ <figcaption align="center"><em>Choropleth map of US power outages (2000-2016)</em></figcaption>

 Continuing on the same vein as earlier, I created a choropleth map of the United States, visualizing the number of outages between the years of 2000 and 2016.
-The goal of this visualization was to see if there were certain regions that outages were more common in.
+The goal of this visualization was to see if there were certain regions where outages were more common.
 As you can see, there **does not seem to be a clear focus of outages in certain NERC regions**, but there seems to be specifically a higher amount of outages in California, Texas, Michigan, and Washington.

 ---

 ## **Framing a Prediction Problem**

-Looking having spent a lot of time looking at outage durations, I was sure I wanted to focus on that as a predictor for whatever type of regression or classification problem I wanted to look at.
-At this point, I had developed a short list of ideas I had:
+After spending a lot of time looking at outage durations, I was sure I wanted to focus on that as a predictor for whatever type of regression or classification problem I wanted to look at.
+At this point, I had developed a short list of ideas:

 ### Classification Ideas